richRemer/funktional/README.md

 Helper Functions
 ----------------

-### once(function) -> function
+### once(function)
-Wrap the function so that it can only be called once.

-### continues(EventEmitter, string) -> function
-Wrap an EventEmitter, returning a function in continuation passing style which waits for a named event before passing the event arguments to the callback, or in case of error, passes the error to the callback.
+Return a new function which calls the provided function the first time only.
+Subsequent calls to the new function will do nothing but return the original result.

+### bucket(stream.Readable, [function])
+Read an entire stream, then pass the result to the callback.
+Alternatively, return a Promise for the stream result.

-Appendix: Async Call Transforms
+Appendix: Async Callback Styles
 -------------------------------
 There are three common asynchronous patterns used in node.
-The `funktional` module has helpers for wrapping different styles.
+The `funktional` module has helpers for wrapping the different styles: continuation passing, promises, or events.
+These are described here.

 ### Continuation Passing
 In the typical node.js continuation passing style, an asynchronous function